-The proposed campus site includes an approximate 83 acres of land dedicated to Parks, Recreational, and Open Space.
-As shown in Table 2-1, this will include the River Park, walking paths and trails, and associated open space for the shared use of the campus and community.
-The outdoor spaces on campus will provide a variety of facilities, amenities, and experiences for people to play, connect, learn and relax.
+The proposed site includes an approximate 83 acres of land dedicated to Parks, Recreational, and Open Space.
+As shown in Table 2-1, this will include the River Park, walking paths and trails, and associated open space.
+The outdoor spaces on site will provide a variety of facilities, amenities, and experiences for people to play, connect, learn and relax.